khyateed/projecting-food-insecurity/README.md

 For a detailed walkthrough of the cleaning process used to derive this cleaned dataset, please view data cleaning notebooks [part one](notebooks/cleaning_pt1.ipynb) and [part two](notebooks/cleaning_pt2.ipynb).

 # Exploratory Data Analysis
 This project focuses on projecting future FI rates, at the county level.
 This means that both **time** and **geography** are important components of understanding the data.
-The [EDA notebook](notebooks/EDA.ipynb) addresses 3 questions to help gain a better understanding of food insecurity, and how it relates to time and geography:<br>
+The [EDA notebook](notebooks/EDA.ipynb) addresses 3 questions to help gain a better understanding of food insecurity, and how it relates to time, geography, and its closely linked indicators.<br>

 ## Question 1.
 How have metrics such as unemployment, houselessness, and food insecurity rates changed over time?
 The first EDA question explores how different features from the original dataset have changed over time.
-Because this project ultimately aims to project food insecurity rates for 2020, it is important to get an understanding of how features change over time, and whether they follow any discernible trends.<br>
+Because this project ultimately aims to project food insecurity rates for 2020, it is important to get an understanding of how features change *over time*, and whether they follow any discernible trends.<br>

 Each feature group is scaled to the same magnitude, and visualized using lineplots or/and barcharts.
-The productions of these charts with multiple variables is accomplished using two functions: [`lineplot()`](src/functions.py) and [`barchart()`](src/functions.py), both of which can be found in the src folder of this repository.
+The construction of these multi-variable charts is accomplished using two functions: [`lineplot()`](src/functions.py) and [`barchart()`](src/functions.py), both of which can be found in the src folder of this repository.
 ### Food Insecurity, Houselessness, and Unemployment Rates, by Year
 The charts below aim to visualize and compare the trends between these three scaled features over time: